Workington A.F.C.: Modern non-League years

-The club dropped into the Northern Premier League (NPL), but failed to trouble the top teams, never finishing higher than 7th, before they were relegated to the NPL First Division in 1988.
-They continued to struggle, eventually being relegated to the North West Counties League in 1998.
-However, the club managed to win the League at their first attempt (This was also their first ever championship).
-After a 2–0 defeat at Kidsgrove Athletic on 27 February 1999, manager Peter Hampton set the squad a challenge, win their last 14 games and they would win the league.
-Sure enough after winning the next 13 games Workington squared up to league leaders Mossley at Borough Park in front of a 2,281 spectators, a league record only beaten by the formation of F.C.
-United of Manchester.
-Workington ran out 2–1 winners with goals from Stuart Williamson and substitute Grant Holt.
+The club managed to win the League at their first attempt, which was also their first ever championship.
+After a 2–0 defeat at Kidsgrove Athletic on 27 February 1999, manager Peter Hampton set the squad a challenge: win their last 14 games and they would win the league.
+Sure enough, after winning the next 13 games, Workington squared up to league leaders Mossley at Borough Park in front of a 2,281 spectators, a league record at the time (subsequently beaten by Bury F.C. post their expulsion from the league).
+Workington ran out 2–1 winners, with goals from Stuart Williamson and substitute Grant Holt.
 Workington became the first club to return to the NPL First Division at the first attempt.